Ethan Allen

 The percussion nipples and the nipple shield

-Since this initial groundwork, collectors and scholars have refined the terminology and identified additional variations.
-Unfortunately, very little has been published on this area of research.
-For identification purposes, a dedicated page is available listing all known Allen pepperbox models, along with the key characteristics of each.
+Since the initial pepperbox classification groundwork by Van Cleave in the 1950's, collectors and scholars have refined the terminology and identified additional variations.
+Since very little has been published on this area of research, I have created a dedicated page listing all known Allen pepperbox models, along with the key characteristics of each model.

 The Grafton period marks the beginning of Ethan Allen’s pepperbox venture, starting with the introduction of the small "Dainty" model.
 During this time, standard and dragoon-sized pepperboxes were also added to the offering.
 Grafton-produced pepperboxes are rare and highly desirable by collectors.